 The album Ndzuti was chosen as recommended album at African Jazz Network 2012 and as one of the key albums of the year 2012 by Music Information Center Norway (MIC) during the summer 2012 as well as recommended 10 best album of 2012 at the Songlines Magazine.

 In 2015 Mazuze releases his third album Ubuntu (2015), a highly acclaimed album within the Nordic media critics.
 The album features Norwegian and South African based musicians.

 In 2016 the album Ubuntu was chosen to be part of the compilation album JAZZCD.no 7th Edition in Norway.
 This compilation gives a good picture of the Norwegian jazz scene today, ranging from mainstream to more modern forms, including what has come to be known as the Nordic sound.
 JazzCD.no – 7th set shows the variety, the versatility and the quality of jazz in Norway as of today.

-Amongst other awards and recognitions Mazuze has received a specialisation scholarship for the year 2015 from the Norwegian Jazz Forum.
+Amongst other awards and recognitions Mazuze has received a specialisation scholarship for the years 2015 and 2020 from the Norwegian Jazz Forum.
 This scholarship has been granted to various jazz bands and musicians in Norway based on their artistic merit.
 Its purpose is to contribute to professional jazz musicians the freedom to immerse themselves in their art form.